I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing

 How I Felt: This is my favorite short term diet.
 It keeps me full enough so that I don’t starve, and it contains simple but specific eating guidelines, which I need.
 I’m good at following the rules but very bad at making them.
 So, the Special K Diet is a very easy diet to follow.
 They claim you can lose up to six pounds in two weeks.
 That’s probably true, but the diet gets bland after awhile, and I have never followed the plan for two weeks straight, only five days at a time.

 I have to admit, I don’t always eat Special K as the breakfast and lunch cereal.
 It can upset my stomach by day five.
-So, I’ll use any cereal that I have opened that week.
-Sometimes i'll open two boxes to mix it up and keep myself from getting bored with the diet too soon.
-Cereal is a low calorie meal option versus bacon and eggs for breakfast and two slices of pizza for lunch.
+So, I’ll eat any cereal that I have that week.
+Sometimes I'll eat a different cereal for breakfast and lunch to avoid getting bored with the diet too soon.
+Cereal is a low calorie meal option versus heavy meals like bacon and eggs for breakfast and pizza for lunch.
 Keeping your snacks low calorie on top of that can help you burn off enough calories to lose a pound or two in a week.
 Exercise helps too.

 The first few days can be difficult, especially when you have been binge eating around a holiday and are used to a constant stream of food intake, particularly sugar and junk food.
 I can get hungry in the afternoon, and I find myself rushing home for dinner, but by the end of the week, I can train myself to get through a day without my stomach growling.